Can Dash Cam Evidence Be Used in Accident Cases in North Carolina?

 They usually record using an SD card and are on a loop, so if the recording space is full it will begin to record over the older footage leaving you with the most up-to-date data.
 These dash cams can also record the rate at which you accelerate and decelerate.
 This could work against you if you are in an accident and you were speeding.

 Dash cams can also save lives.
 Many parents put dash cams in the cars their children drive.
 This can be a lifesaving move.
 With the camera recording the road and interior of the car, parents can later review the footage.
 Knowing the camera is rolling makes teens more aware of what they are doing and how they are driving.
+This can give parents peace of mind and save their young driver’s life.

-Are dash cams legal in North Carolina?
+Are Dash Cameras Legal in North Carolina?

 Yes, dash cams are legal in North Carolina, but there are a few things you need to keep in mind.

 Yes, a dash cam can potentially help strengthen your case if you’re injured in an accident in North Carolina.
+However, it is important to remember it can also show you are fully or partially at fault in an accident.

 A dash cam will record what you see on the road in front of you.
 This footage can be used to verify your version of events leading up to an accident.
+It can be very helpful in an auto accident case.

 A dash cam can help you prove that another car ran a stop sign or red light or that the driver was driving recklessly.
 However, it is important to remember that a dash cam may work against you too.
 Depending on the type of camera you have, it may record you speeding, running a stop sign or using your phone.